Overview of the Examples

 Instrument Flying Hazards

-- Not maintaining VFR conditions can lead to mid-air collisions and a loss of control; adhere to personal weather minimums and continuously monitor weather conditions.
+- Failure to maintain VFR conditions can lead to midair collisions and loss of control; adhere to personal weather minimums and continuously monitor weather conditions.

 - Visual illusions and spatial disorientation can cause misperceptions of altitude, distance, and orientation, potentially leading to a loss of control; avoid sudden head movements and maintain proficiency in flying by reference to the flight instruments.